chrilyng/chrilyng.github.com/_posts/2015-05-11-javascript-snake-game.md

 I stumbled upon this Javascript online 2D graphics [editor](http://kvad.dk/).
 By using the [Tetris](http://kvad.dk/sketch/tetris) game as a source of inspiration I recreated [snake](http://kvad.dk/sketch/chrilyng/snake)

-I have posted the code here split into the main sections.
+The following code is the most interesting excerpt.
 Most of it is reworked using the framework of the Tetris game except the loop function which is almost the same.

 Initialization code:

 {% highlight javascript %}

-snake_block = {
+var snake_block = {
     pos_x: 8,
     pos_y: 5}